ZyuonRobotics/humanoid-retarget/README.md

 [中文](README_zh.md)

-**humanoid-retargeting** is a tool for retargeting human motion data (e.g., from BVH or AMASS) onto humanoid robots.
+**humanoid-retargeting** is a tool for retargeting human motion data (e.g., from BVH or SMPL) onto humanoid robots.
 It supports various motion file formats, provides alignment tools, and allows batch processing.

 ## Installation